uzh-rpg/rpg_ev-transfer/README.md

     │   ├── train.txt
     │   └── val.txt

-For the domain transfer, the extened caltech101 can be used as our method does not require paired frame and event data.
+As our method does not require paired frame and event data, the extened caltech101 can be used.
-Thus, the splits in the `split_train_0.5_val_0.25_test_0.25_new_extended` directory are by default used.
+Thus, the splits in the `split_train_0.5_val_0.25_test_0.25_new_extended` directory are used by default.

 The training splits defined in `<mode>.txt` should have the following content, where the number corresponds to the sample id in the specific class:
 ```bash